pburtonak/FlatironPhase3Project/README.md

 -Find ways to reduce sticker shock and daily use discounts that can target high churn risk customers that have high daily charges
 -Identify systemic issues that cause multiple customer service calls and ways to increase customer sastisfaction -Identify if cost or other reasons are causing churn with international plan customers and create a more cost effective international plan
--Make voicemail settup and use more seamless and and create system that prevents spam calls
+-Make voicemail set-tup and use more seamless and and create systems that prevents spam calls